lilydjwg/dotvim/pack/general/start/diffchar.vim/README.md

 ![example2](example2.png)

-This plugin will synchronously show/reset the highlights of the exact differences as soon as the diff mode starts/ends since a `g:DiffModeSync` is enabled as a default.
-It synchronously works as well on your custom diff tool (e.g. git-diff) when you have specified it to the `diffexpr` option.
+This plugin will synchronously show/reset the highlights of the exact differences as soon as the diff mode begins/ends since a `g:DiffModeSync` is enabled as a default.
+And the exact differences will be kept updated while editing.

-In non-diff mode or when the `g:DiffModeSync` is disabled, you can toggle to show/reset the diff highlights by pressing `<F7>` or `<F8>` or using `:TDChar` command.
-To show or reset them, use `:SDChar` or `:RDChar` command.
+You can use `:SDChar` and `:RDChar` commands to manually show and reset the highlights on all or some of lines.
+To toggle the highlights, use `:TDChar` command.

+This plugin shows the differences based on a `g:DiffUnit`.
+Its default is 'Word1' and it handles a \w\+ word and a \W character as a difference unit.
+There are other types of word provided and you can also set 'Char' to compare character by character.

 In diff mode, the corresponding changed lines are compared between two windows.
-In non-diff mode, the same lines are compared among them.
-You can set a matching color to a `g:DiffColors` to make it easy to recognize the corresponding changed units between two windows.
-As a default, all the changed units are highlighted with `DiffText`.
-In addition, `DiffAdd` is always used for the added units and both the previous and next character of the deleted units are shown in bold/underline.
+You can set a matching color to a `g:DiffColors` to make it easy to find the corresponding units between two windows.
+As a default, all the changed units are highlighted with DiffText.
+In addition, DiffAdd is always used for the added units and both the previous and next character of the deleted units are shown in bold/underline.

+When the diff mode begins, this plugin detects the limited number of the DiffChange lines, specified by a `g:DiffMaxLines`, in the current visible and upper/lower lines of the window.
+And whenever a cursor is moved onto another line, it detects the DiffChange lines again.
+It is useful for a large file because, independently of the file size, the number of lines to be detected and then the time consumed are always constant.
+Its default is 300 lines (100 lines if an external diff command is not available for performance reason).
+The height of the current window is used instead if the value is less than it.
+If 0 is specified, it disables and detects all DiffChange lines only when the diff mode begins.

+While showing the exact differences, when cursor is moved on a difference unit, you can see its corresponding unit with cursor-like highlight in another window, and also its whole string with the assigned color as a message, based on `g:DiffPairVisible`.

+You can use `]b` or `]e` to jump cursor to start or end position of the next difference unit, and `[b` or `[e` to the start or end position of the previous unit.
+Those keymaps are configurable in your vimrc and so on.

+Like line-based `:diffget`/`:diffput` and `do`/`dp` vim commands, you can use
+<Leader>g and <Leader>p commands in normal mode to get and put each difference
+unit, where the cursor is on, between 2 buffers and undo its difference.

 In order to check the actual differences in a line, you can use `:EDChar` command and echo the lines for range.
 A changed, added, and deleted unit is